Ebionites: On John the Baptist

 In the Gospel of the Ebionites, as quoted by Epiphanius, John the Baptist and Jesus are portrayed as vegetarians.
-Epiphanius states that the Ebionites had amended "locusts" (ἀκρίδες) to "honey cakes" (ἐγκρίδες).
+Epiphanius states that Ebionites had amended "locusts" (ἀκρίδες) to "honey cakes" (ἐγκρίδες).
 This emendation is not found in any other New Testament manuscript or translation, though a different vegetarian reading is found in a late Slavonic version of Josephus' War of the Jews.
-Pines and other modern scholars propose that the Ebionites were projecting their own vegetarianism onto John the Baptist.
+Pines and other modern scholars propose that Ebionites were projecting their own vegetarianism onto John the Baptist.

-The strict vegetarianism of the Ebionites may have been a reaction to the cessation of animal sacrifices after the destruction of the Jerusalem Temple in 70 CE and a safeguard against the consumption of unclean meat in a pagan environment.
-James Tabor, however, argues that Ebionite disdain for eating meat and the Temple sacrifice of animals is due to their preference for the ideal pre-Flood diet and what they took to be the original form of worship.
-In this view, the Ebionites had an interest in reviving the traditions inspired by pre-Sinai revelation, especially the time from Enoch to Noah, though this view is unattested.
+The strict vegetarianism of Ebionites may have been a reaction to the cessation of animal sacrifices after the destruction of the Jerusalem Temple in 70 CE and a safeguard against the consumption of unclean meat in a pagan environment.
+Scholar James Tabor, however, argues that Ebionite disdain for eating meat and the Temple sacrifice of animals is due to their preference for the ideal pre-Flood diet and what they took to be the original form of worship.
+In this view, Ebionites had an interest in reviving the traditions inspired by pre-Sinai revelation, especially the time from Enoch to Noah, though this view is unattested.